fmichalo/n9k-programmability/nexusdash2/README.rst

 Nexus Dash

 - A Django based monitoring web dashboard for Nexus machines.
 Simply drop-in the app and go!
+(from https://github.com/datacenter/nexus9000 but modified to make it works)

 Features
 ========